osmlab/changewithin/README.md

 # Changewithin

-*Subscribe to daily emails of changes to buildings and addresses on OpenStreetMap.*
+*Daily emails of changes to buildings and addresses on OpenStreetMap.*

 changewithin is a simple script that pulls [daily changes](http://planet.openstreetmap.org/) from OpenStreetMap with `requests`, parses them with `lxml`, finds the ones that are inside